Red ListRecovering

 What price action says about SPT.

-SPT qualifies for the Red List on decline depth — down -69.1% from its rolling 252-day high.
-Past the 40% threshold, the deepest tier in the taxonomy.
+SPT qualifies for the Red List on decline depth — down -37.2% from its rolling 252-day high.
+Past 30% with the high set inside the last four months — the recency clause that often precedes further breakdown.

 Cross-confirmation: also showing 5/5 bearish time frames.